yagizklc/teachmechess-backend/README.md

 - **Go**: Go is used as the primary programming language for the backend API and game engine, due to its built-in support for concurrency, simple and efficient syntax, and low memory footprint.

 - **Rust**: Rust is used as the primary programming language for the frontend using the Yew framework, due to its performance, safety, and ability to compile to WebAssembly.
-Rust is also used for the AI model training service, due to its speed and low-level control over memory and computation.

 - **PostgreSQL**: PostgreSQL is used as the backend database for the application, due to its reliability, scalability, and support for advanced features like JSON data types.